All eligible employees are automatically brought into the Scheme on their first day of work but can opt out.

 • It does not include additional hours.

 If a member re-joins the Scheme any benefits that they have previously built up in the LGPS (NI) will not be automatically joined with their new active pension account unless they request to have them combined.
 If the member wishes to combine their benefits they must choose to do so within 12 months of re-joining unless their employer allows them a longer period.
-More information.
+More information on re-joining.

 A member can transfer other pension benefits that they have into the LGPS (NI) within the first 12 months of joining the Scheme.
-More information.
+More information on transferring in.

 A member can register on My NILGOSC Pension Online and check their dates of joining or leaving the Scheme.